 Little Lights Christian Early Learning Center is a non-profit entity as defined under section 501(c)(3) of the Internal Revenue Code, and further classified as a public charity.
 Contributions made to Little Lights are tax deductible.
 A receipt will be given at the time of the gift.

 Time to play outdoors, which is important for growth and development, is scheduled into each day.
 On days the weather is inclement or extremely cold, large muscle activities will be provided in our indoor playroom.
 It is important to label coats and jackets with your child’s name.

-Two events are scheduled each year to allow the children to share with their family some of the things they have done or learned at school.
+Two events are scheduled each year to allow the children to share with their family some of the things they enjoy or have learned at school.
 This is also a great opportunity for families to get to know each other as well.
-Our Christmas Program celebrates the birth of Jesus and is scheduled in mid-December, just before Christmas break.
-Our Parent Appreciation Luncheon is scheduled near the close of our school year in late May.
+Our Christmas Program celebrates the birth of Jesus and is scheduled mid-December, just before Christmas break.
+Our Year-End Celebration is scheduled late May.

-February is our Community Helpers/Occupational unit.
+During February our Community Helpers/Occupational unit takes place.
 Here is another way for you to be involved in your child’s experience at school.
 We invite you to make arrangements with your child’s teacher to share your job, or an area of interest you have, with the children in your child’s classroom.
-This activity has become a much enjoyed highlight of our school year as the children and teachers enjoy the visits and learn so very much!
+This activity has become a much-enjoyed highlight of our school year as the children and teachers both appreciate your visit and learn so very much!